Why Total Rendition will have no micro-transactions

 We should note that even where micro-transactions do not break the narrative flow, these still manage to undermine the power of the narrative.
 Deus Ex: Mankind Divided simply rings hollow with the presence micro-transactions, although it is rumoured - perhaps with good cause - that Square Enix is to blame for that.

-Hopefully, Total Rendition will convince Epic Games that you do need micro-transactions to make great games!
+Hopefully, Total Rendition will convince Epic Games that you do NOT need micro-transactions to make great games!